Avaia Williams

 - Urgent s.21A challenge following a parent’s threats to end the life of P

-- Case management considering private cannabis prescriptions for a P with severe epilepsy and administration of the same
+- Case management considering private cannabis prescriptions for a P with severe epilepsy and covert administration of the same

 - Successfully challenging a Form 4 suggesting P had regained capacity